Table of Contents

 Back to topWhat is the difference between a review and an appeal?

-The Tribunal holds two different kinds of hearings:
+The Tribunal conducts two types of hearings:

 Your request for review should contain the following information: